segz6478/Soccer-Selection-A-Team/README.md

 ### Results

-From the above results the anticipated spending on players for each year and the subsequent probabilities of placaing are shown in Figures 1 and 2.
+The anticipated spending on players for each year and the subsequent probabilities of placing are shown in Figures 1 and 2.

 ![Value for 2021 Tournament Teams vs Tournament Placing](Player%20(Field%20and%20Goalkeeper)%20Value%20for%202021%20Tournament%20Teams%20vs%20Tournament%20Placing.png)